Portable ham radio adventures on an off grid electric fat bike.

-This kit includes is my rapid deployment Comms gear.
+This is one of my rapid deployment kit.
 Its purpose is fast setup, with minimal effort.
-It’s certainly not the lightest of my kits but is very easy to carry.
+It’s certainly not the lightest or most efficient of my kits, but is very easy to carry.
 It also has a minimal time from unpacking to on-air.
 The kit includes:

 - Icom IC705

 - Microsoft Surface Go 2

 - Powerfilmsolar 60-WATT flexible panel & Genasun charge controller